viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ```

 in a directory you'd like to have the modular resource code run from.
-If you don't have git installed on your pi, you'll need to first run:
+If you don't have git installed on your Pi, you'll need to first run:

 ``` sh
 sudo apt install git